Geometry of Banach spaces: a new route towards Position Based Cryptography: Introduction

 \end{theorem}

-What this theorem tells us is that cheating strategies for $G_{Rad}$ for which $\sigma^i_\Ss $ or $ \sigma^{ii}_\Ss$ are small enough necessarily need to make use of quantum resources of size exponential in a power of $n$, (loosely) matching the exponential entanglement consumption of known attacks\footnote{ The attack from \cite{KonigBeigi} requires an entangled system of dimension $O(\exp(n^4))$, that is still much larger than our bounds for smooth strategies.
-Nonetheless, we consider any strategy using quantum systems of dimension exponential in a power of $n$ to be infeasible for \emph{all practical purposes}.
+What this theorem tells us is that cheating strategies for $G_{Rad}$ for which $\sigma^i $ or $ \sigma^{ii} $ are small enough necessarily need to make use of quantum resources of size exponential in a power of $n$, (loosely) matching the exponential entanglement consumption of known attacks\footnote{ The attack from \cite{KonigBeigi} requires an entangled system of dimension $O(\exp(n^4))$, that is still much larger than our bounds for smooth strategies.
+Nonetheless, we consider that any separation on resources that is exponential in a power of $n$ is enough to discriminate between the relative power among different agents.
 This is our main motivation in this work. }.
-We give a more concrete statement in the form of a corollary: \begin{corollary}[Informal] Consider a cheating strategy for $G_{Rad}^{(n)}$, $\Ss$, attaining value $\omega(G_{Rad};\Ss) $ $\ge 1 -\epsilon$ for some $0\le \epsilon \le \frac{1}{8}$.
+We give a more concrete statement in the form of a corollary: \begin{corollary}[Informal] Consider a cheating strategy for $G_{Rad} $, $\Ss$, attaining value $\omega(G_{Rad};\Ss) $ $\ge 1 -\epsilon$ for some $0\le \epsilon \le \frac{1}{8}$.
 Denote by $k$ the local dimension of the quantum resources used in $\Ss$.